 True healing is achieved when patients feel empowered again and trust the language of the body and their ability to resolve any condition.
 Unresolved emotional and physical trauma leaves energy blocks in the body that few styles of medicine can resolve.
 In addressing her own trauma, she is now able to apply these techniques with everyone.

 Jennifer completed her MSTOM at Pacific College of Oriental Medicine and her doctorate at 5 Branches University.
 She is Board Certified nationally in Oriental Medicine, Acupuncture, and Chinese Herbology.
 She continues to refine her skills with advanced studies in traditional Japanese acupuncture and herbology (Kampo) with noted teachers Masakazu Ikeda Sensei and Edward Obaidey Sensei in Tokyo.
 For 19 years, she has had a busy bilingual practice in addition to graduate-level teaching, writing, and served as an ancillary provider for Sharp Rees Steely, UCSD, and the VA.
 She continues to mentor practitioners at the post-doctorate level.

-She is an advocate for border health issues and has been a frequent clinician for Project Viidai: Viaje Interinstitutional de Integracion, Docente, Assistencia y Investigacion, a joint venture with SDSU School of Public Health and Tijuana’s Universidad Autonoma de Baja California (UABC) School of Medicine, with the goal of providing service to underserved communities in Mexico and promoting health without borders.
+An advocate for border health issues, she has been a frequent clinician for Project Viidai: Viaje Interinstitutional de Integracion, Docente, Assistencia y Investigacion, a joint venture with SDSU School of Public Health and Tijuana’s Universidad Autonoma de Baja California (UABC) School of Medicine, with the goal of providing service to underserved communities in Mexico and promoting health without borders.
 Se habla espanol!